orcfax/docs/docs/orcfax-solution/The-Orcfax-vision.md

 smart contracts, many of these use cases have their own distinct requirements in regards to when it must be available for smart contracts to use it.

-Orcfax recognizes these differences and has developed services to suite dApp requirements.
+Orcfax recognizes these differences and has developed services to suit dApp requirements.
 Our solution supports two distinct publication models: heartbeat and on-demand.